lshamos/EventBook/readme.md

 ## EventBook

-### EventBook is a place to keep your memories and share the experience.
+### EventBook is a place to keep your memories and share the experiences.

 <!-- <img src="ReadMe/ScreenShot.png"> -->
 ![image](ReadMe/ScreenShot.png)

 ### User logs in and creates an event, documents the details and adds an image.
-Connects with friends to relive the expereince or creates an event for the future.
+Connects with friends to relive the experience or creates an event for the future.

 ### Trello, Wireframe and ERD